 Detoxification is the primary step in how we can reclaim our health.
 By removing toxic obstructions and hydrating and strengthening cells and tissues, we become more resilient, vital, and capable to deal with and even thrive in the modern world.
 The journey back to health can be hard, given the extent of cleansing we require, but the gifts of the journey are worth every setback!

-If you’d like to learn more about how to start with an effective body detox protocol, I wrote this helpful article about the most effective herbs you can use to detoxify and strengthen your kidneys – the elimination organs to prioritize during every cleanse.
+If you’d like to learn more about how to start with an effective body detox protocol, I have multiple free detox guides on my home page.
 Alongside the herbs, I also advise you to incorporate watermelon and red grapes for breakfast (the best time to cleanse the body), which are the most astringent kidney cleansing foods found in nature.

 And if you need more help on your detox journey, I am here for you!

 Learn More From My Top Healing With Herbs Resources: